-“Recognising the innovative product, the contract size and the benefits of having this world-first vessel constructed locally in Hobart, Tasmania, EFIC worked with Incat’s bank, ANZ, to provide a construction finance facility that will enable Incat to deliver on the contract,” said EFIC’s Executive Director, Origination and Portfolio Management, Peter Field.
+“Recognising the innovative product, the contract size and the benefits of having this world-first vessel constructed locally in Hobart, Tasmania, we worked with Incat’s bank, ANZ, to provide a construction finance facility that will enable Incat to deliver on the contract,” said Efic’s Peter Field.

 Download print friendly PDF*: